Tech500/Heating-System-Monitor-IV/README.md

 **Intensive collaboration with myself, Claude AI (Anthropic), and Gemini AI (Google).**

-No electrical connection to the heating system — monitors temperatures and blower run time only via acoustical detectio Works in both cooling and heating seansons --year round!
+No electrical connection to the heating system — monitors temperatures and blower run time only via acoustical detectio Works in both cooling and heating seasons --year round!

 ## Overview